Niia

 Niia Bertino (born July 11, 1988), known professionally as Niia, is an American singer, pianist, and songwriter.

 Early life

 Niia was born in Needham, Massachusetts, and was trained by her mother in classical piano and began singing and performing at the age of 13.
 Bertino's mother hails from Italy and is the daughter of an opera singer, while her extended family boasts many vocalists trained at the Juilliard School.
 She was invited to attend the Berklee College of Music summer program at age fourteen.
-After high school, Niia moved to New York City where she briefly attended the New School for Jazz and Contemporary Music as a Jazz vocal major.
+After high school, which she attended at Newton Country Day School of the Sacred Heart in Newton, MA, Niia moved to New York City where she briefly attended the New School for Jazz and Contemporary Music as a Jazz vocal major.
 She later settled in Los Angeles.